adventuremomblog

 Why skate around an ice rink when you can be surrounded by scenic nature instead?

-But don’t worry… if you are more of an ice skating purist, they still have a family skating rink and a hockey rink too.
+But don’t worry… if you’re more of an ice skating purist, they still have a family skating rink and a dedicated area for ice hockey with 2 acres of natural ice too.

 giant outdoor ice skating rink in Muskegon Michigan